zenonine/navi/navi/README.md

     * each stack can be considered as an isolated module
   * Imperative navigation API is also supported.
 * Milestone 2 (Plan: before release 1.0)
-  * Optimize to remove boilerplate code for common/general scenarios
+  * Optimize to remove more boilerplate code for common/general scenarios
   * Optimize performance
   * Test coverage at least 90%
   * Evaluate edge cases
 * Milestone 3 (Plan: before release 1.0 if possible, otherwise after release 1.0)
-  * Implement a configurator, which fits to common scenarios.
+  * Implement a configurator, which fits to common scenarios to remove more boilerplate code.
 For more flexibility, use the high level declarative API.
 * Milestone 4 (Plan: after release 1.0)
   * Implement code generator to even remove more boilerplate code